FidgetCube/CTF_writeups/2022-picoCTF/operationOrchid(forensics)/readme.md

 ## Solution

-If you already know how to use Autopsy you can skip straight to the <a href="#solution">challenge solution</a>
+If you already know how to use Autopsy you can skip straight to the <a href="#challengesolution">challenge solution</a>

 Download and extract the provided disk image.